-On December 13, 2023, Cogeco, the Corporation's parent company, repurchased for cancellation 5,969,390 of its subordinate voting shares from CDPQ for \$280.0 million.
+On December 13, 2023, Cogeco repurchased for cancellation 5,969,390 of its subordinate voting shares from CDPQ for \$280.0 million.
 This transaction followed the purchase by CDPQ of the entirety of Rogers Communications Inc.'s ("Rogers") holdings in both Cogeco and Cogeco Communications.
 In order to partially finance this purchase, Cogeco concurrently sold 2,266,537 subordinate voting shares of its holding in Cogeco Communications to Cogeco Communications for \$116.5 million and 1,423,692 subordinate voting shares to CDPQ for \$73.2 million, following the conversion and cancellation of an equivalent number of Cogeco Communications multiple voting shares.
 The 2,266,537 subordinate voting shares repurchased by Cogeco Communications were repurchased for cancellation.
 As a result of this transaction, CDPQ became an anchor investor in Cogeco Communications, with a holding of 6,809,339 subordinate voting shares, representing approximately 16.1% of all outstanding Cogeco Communications shares.
-The \$116.5 million share buyback transaction and related transaction costs and expenses were initially financed by Cogeco Communications through a drawdown on its existing term revolving facility.
-On December 11, 2023, in order to maintain its borrowing capacity, Cogeco Communications entered into a \$125 million non-revolving term credit facility, which is available to be drawn until April 9, 2024, and is currently undrawn.
+The \$280.0 million share buyback transaction and related transaction costs and expenses were initially financed by Cogeco from proceeds from a portion of its Cogeco Communications' shares sold to Cogeco Communications for \$116.5 million and to CDPQ for \$73.2 million and from drawdowns from its term loan and credit facilities.
+As for Cogeco Communications, it initially financed the \$116.5 million repurchase and related transaction costs and expenses through a drawdown on its existing term revolving facility.
+On December 11, 2023, Cogeco entered into a 3-year \$75 million non-revolving term credit facility to partially finance its share buyback transaction.
+On the same day, in order to maintain its borrowing capacity, Cogeco Communications entered into a \$125 million non-revolving term credit facility, which is available to be drawn until April 9, 2024, and is currently undrawn.